• Skip to primary navigation

 Instructions

-• Pour soda into champagne flute or other glass, then pour orange juice over soda and serve immediately.
-Enjoy
+• Pour ⅔ cup of soda into champagne flute or other glass, then pour ⅓ cup of orange juice over soda and serve immediately.
+Enjoy.

 Notes

-Want to get more single serving recipes and others like this mimosa delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this mimosa mocktail delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.